Hue and Saturation in Photoshop

 With the Hue Saturation slider, you can also create a monotonous image.
 Make sure first of all you’re on the color channel Master because you want not only a specific one like the example above to work with all the channels here.
 Check the Colorize box next to:

-Now, as in the example above, you can change the Tone and Saturation to any color and be very saturated or even more subdued.
+Now, as in the example above, you can change the Tone and Saturation to any color.

 How to Use Photoshop Hue Saturation Properly

-Above there were some extreme instances of color adaptations to show how every slider works, so now, I will show you something more practical in line with how the Hue and Saturation panel can be used correctly for color management without too much editing.
+Above there were some extreme instances of color adaptations to show how every slider works.
+So now, I will show you something more practical in line with how the Hue and Saturation panel can be used correctly for color management.

 Then I create the new Hue/Saturation layer and this time I am going to use the Colorize feature on the Master’s Channel.
 I also set my Blending Mode to Soft Light in the layers panel, reducing the total opacity.

-Clipping World is a professional post-processing agency in Asia with a highly experienced graphic designer and image editor who work 24/7 and deliver the finest high-quality image that always dreams for.
-We have a dedicated team for color correction for model photography and E-commerce photography.
+Clipping World is a professional post-processing agency in Asia.
+They have a highly experienced graphic designer and image editor who work 24/7.
+And deliver the finest high-quality image that always dreamed of.
+We have a dedicated team for photo color correction for model photography & eCommerce photography.